Why Is Finland Able to Fend Off Putin’s Information War?

 “This stuff is real.
 It is as real as war,” said Willard.
 “But the Finns very quickly realized this and got out in front of the problem.”

-Rene Nyberg, a former Finnish ambassador to Moscow, says Finland has a couple of key advantages when it comes to parrying Russian disinformation.
+René Nyberg, a former Finnish ambassador to Moscow, says Finland has a couple of key advantages when it comes to parrying Russian disinformation.
 Helsinki is painfully well-versed in dealing with Russia, as it has had to do through war and annexation, and most recently the decades-long staring match of the Cold War.
 That left Finland with a sober understanding of the Kremlin’s real motives.
 Plus, it helps that Finland is not Russia’s main target when it comes to undermining European unity.

-“The real intensity is Germany… Merkel is the main course,” Nyberg told FP.
+“The real intensity is Germany … Merkel is the main course,” Nyberg told FP.
 “We’re just a side dish.”

 The case of the false “Lisa story” in Germany from January 2016 is often cited as a textbook example of Moscow’s modern information capabilities.
-Russian-language media reported allegations that a German-Russian girl had been raped by migrants in Berlin before local authorities had time to verify the information; those Russian reports were then picked up by mainstream news media in Germany and elsewhere.
+Russian-language media reported allegations that a 13-yearold Russian-German girl had been raped by migrants in Berlin before local authorities had time to verify the information; those Russian reports were then picked up by mainstream news media in Germany and elsewhere.
 When the story was finally debunked, subsequent accusations of a cover-up by Berlin were reported by Channel One, Russia’s prime state TV station, and were even hinted at by Russian Foreign Minister Sergei Lavrov, who said the incident “was hushed up for a long time for some reason” during a press conference.
 The spread of the false story also prompted protests across the country by anti-immigrant groups and Russian Germans.

 Experts say it’s nearly impossible to track the extent to which these pro-Russian positions are directly shaped by the Kremlin.
 Indeed, to be most effective, Moscow does not invent issues out of whole cloth, they say.
 Instead, disinformation attacks seek to inflame existing tensions by putting out viral web stories that would then be republished by local news outlets and on social media to distort political debates about wedge issues like the European Union, immigration, and NATO.